 Contrary to popular belief, Labor Day is not the last chance for sweet corn, either.
 “Our corn is picked fresh every morning and our corn crop will last through fall,” Ebert says.
 “We purposely plant a late crop so the same delicious corn lasts way, way into October.”

 Other fresh fruits and vegetables that are ripe and ready to enjoy right now include squash, eggplant, peppers, blueberries, broccoli, cucumbers and a variety of herbs.

 The garden center, home to a host of practical and unique gift items, is only one of Springdale’s many indoor spaces.
 At the market, there’s all that great produce, plus unexpected finds like local New Jersey wines.
 A trip to Springdale’s isn’t complete, though, until you follow your nose to the bakery, where apple cider donuts and some 60 different pies are baked up daily on the premises.

 “We’ve got so much going on; we’re always surprised when people stop in and say, ‘I had no idea what happens here.
 I thought it was just a garden center,’” Ebert says.
 Among the farm’s other activities are birthday hayrides and special evening events in the farm’s glass-enclosed conservatory.
-Springdale Farms also keeps close ties with local Boy and Girl Scout groups and schools, opening its facilities to troops on a regular basis.
+An ongoing partnership with the Garden State Discovery Museum has led to events like an evening of stargazing with astronomers from the Franklin Institute in Philadelphia, as well as an annual joint fall festival and corn maze.
+Springdale Farms also keeps close ties with lo- cal Boy and Girl Scout groups and schools, opening its facilities to troops on a regular basis.

 As fall is fast approaching and kids head back to school, Ebert encourages local schools to book now for hayrides and pumpkin-picking events.